 The Monsal Trail Cycle Route Overall Rating: ⭐⭐⭐⭐

-Looking for a scenic and traffic-free cycle route in Derbyshire?
-The Monsal Trail traffic-free cycle route is a must-visit destination.
+The Monsal Trail traffic-free cycle route is a must-visit destination, especially if cycling with kids!
 This 9-mile route follows the course of the former Midland Railway, offering stunning views and a peaceful ride.
 With four tunnels along the route, each roughly 400 meters in length, the Monsal Trail is perfect for a day of cycling.
-Just be sure to bring lights for your bike if you plan on riding through the tunnels after dark, as the lights are only on during daylight hours.
+However, be sure to bring lights for your bike if you plan on riding through the tunnels after dark, as the lights are only on during daylight hours.

 In addition to cyclists, the Monsal Trail is also popular with horse riders.
 When approaching horses from behind, remember to slow down and either talk or sing to let them know where you are.
 Horses have limited visibility to the rear, so it’s important to avoid startling them.